return to Natural Dog Health Remedies

 Acute colic is most commonly caused by something eaten by the dog, such as spoilt food, garbage, toxic or poisonous substances such as pesticides.
 It may also be caused by a bacterial or fungal infection.

-Symptoms of Dog Colic
+Symptoms of a Dog Having Colic

-Natural Remedies for Dog Colic
+Natural Remedies to Relieve Dog Gas Pain

 To cure colic (especially chronic, recurring cases), it is important to have your dog undergo a physical check-up so that the underlying root causes can be identified and dealt with.
-In the meantime, however, natural remedies such as herbs can be used to relieve the uncomfortable symptoms of colic.

 Herbs To Relieve Gas

-Herbs that are carminatives (i.e. herbs that relax stomach muscles and relieve intestinal gas) are helpful to eliminate excess gas and stop flatulence in dogs.
-Here are some carminative herbs that you can easily and safely feed to your dog:
+Dog Colic Herbs that are carminatives (i.e. herbs that relax stomach muscles and relieve intestinal gas) are helpful to eliminate trapped wind and stop flatulence in dogs.

 • Chamomile